thankachitra/DevOps_Projects/README.md

-# This repository contains collection of dev ops projects which includes terraform, ansible, jenkins , kubertnetes etc.
+# This repository contains collection of dev ops projects which uses various technologies like AWS services , Terraform, Ansible, Jenkins , Kubernetes etc.